 Will Suit is a native of North Georgia.
 His involvement in music is a lifelong love.
-He holds a performance degree from Tennessee Temple University and certifications as an Elementary Education Specialist in piano and voice from the Royal Conservatory of Music.
-He is a member of the Music Teachers National Association and the National Federation of Music Clubs.
+He holds a performance degree from Tennessee Temple University.
+He is a member of the Music Teachers National Association.
 His studio is geared toward engaging students, young and mature, to find the fun and sheer joy of experiencing music.

 Will grew up in the mountains of North Georgia, where he began singing and playing piano at age 5.
 His dad was a church pastor and his mom the pianist.
 So, needless to say, his talents were developed and pursued in that setting.
 Upon graduation from college, he spent more than twenty years as a music director.
 After leaving that profession in 2005, Will continued his love for writing as well as providing private music instruction.
 He worked as an independent contractor until 2018 when he opened Pedal Point Music.
 While the business keeps him busy, Will continues to maintain a full studio of students, a summer music workshop for young vocalists, two regular podcasts and a myriad of other activities.